satas20/satas20/README.md

 Junior Developer
 ----------------
 # 💫 About Me:
-Senior Computer Engineering Student at Ted Universty.
+Junior software egineer.
 Passionate about Development.<br><br>✉️  You can contact me at ata.ayyildiz@outlook.com

 # 💻 Tech Stack: